 You should use Form IT-2105-I, Instructions for Form IT-2105, Estimated Tax Payment Voucher for Individuals, to calculate your estimated tax payments.

-You can pay electronically, check balances, and view your estimated tax account by creating an Online Services account.
+You can pay electronically, check your balances, and view your estimated tax account by creating an Online Services account.
 To learn how, view the demo in the resources section of this module.

 You can also pay using Form IT-2105, Estimated Tax Payment Voucher for Individuals.
 This payment voucher is required if you mail your payment.